WillyBruhn/VARUS/README.md

 ```

 # Getting Started
+## Requirements:
+Check that you have fastq-dump installed [https://ncbi.github.io/sra-tools/fastq-dump.html].
+Check that you have STAR installed [https://github.com/alexdobin/STAR].

+## Downloading Runs
 Find a working setup under /GettingStarted/Pombe.
 You can use this for your applications by modifying ***VARUSparameters.txt***
 and ***species.txt*** and substituting ***pombe.fasta*** with a corresponding genome-file.
 Invoke the following command to start downloading runs.